notkarenyi/accessibility-demo/README.md

 Videos do not support `alt` attributes.
 Use `title` instead or provide an external link to the video.

+Finally, `CSS does not support alt text`.
+When using `background-image` and other CSS image-related properties, use decorative images only.

 In summary, when writing alt text, we should ask ourselves:

 1. Does this image/icon add context (or does it function as a link)?